OpenPanzerProject/OpenPanzerBoards/README.md

-# OpenPanzerBoards

-## Open Panzer Package Lists for the Arduino Board Manager
+# Open Panzer Package Lists for the Arduino Board Manager

 This repo contains the custom package_openpanzer_index.json file that can be used to add new third party boards to the Arduino IDE.